What are My Adoption Options?

 Private Domestic Adoption through an Agency:

 In this kind of adoption, you will adopt a baby from a mother who makes an intentional adoption plan, usually while she is still pregnant.
-If you work with an adoption agency, you will likely be matched with an adoption opportunity based on your adoption preferences and requirements (including your budget, the race of the baby, the mother’s medical history, etc.)
+If you work with an adoption agency, you will likely be presented with an adoption opportunity based on your predetermined adoption options — preferences and requirements including your budget, the race of the baby, the mother’s medical history, etc.

 While the level of services offered will differ based on the adoption professional you work with, many adoption agencies (like American Adoptions) will provide assistance from the beginning to the end of your process, including background screening and home studies, mediating contact between you and the prospective birth parents and providing counseling throughout the process.

 Waiting times for private domestic adoption vary, but with American Adoptions, 75 percent of families complete their adoptions between one to 12 months after they’re activated.
-One of the greatest benefits of this kind of adoption is the possibility for open communication between prospective birth and adoptive parents — which will hold many benefits for the adopted child as years go by.
+One of the greatest benefits of this path is the adoption option of open communication between prospective birth and adoptive parents — which will hold many benefits for the adopted child as years go by.

-To get started with your private domestic adoption today, call American Adoptions at 1-800-ADOPTION.
+To get started with your private domestic adoption today, please contact us online.

 Independent Private Domestic Adoption:

 Because adoptive families take on a great deal of responsibility with an independent adoption, you should make sure you’re ready for these challenges before choosing an independent adoption.
-If this responsibility gives you pause, you may be better off working with an adoption agency.
+If the responsibility required in this adoption option gives you pause, you may be better off working with an adoption agency.

 If you are interested in adopting a child from outside of the United States, you’ll need to understand that you will likely adopt a child from an orphanage, who may or may not be older and have physical, mental or emotional disabilities.
-International policies have created stricter rules regarding adoption across national borders in recent years, but it is still possible.
+International policies have created stricter rules regarding adoption across national borders in recent years, limiting your international adoption options — but this path is still possible.

 If you choose to adopt internationally, you may have to abide to the regulations of the Hague Convention, which safeguards intercountry adoptions and the children at the center of them.
 Your wait time will also vary dramatically based on which country you adopt from, and it may be difficult to estimate your adoption fees before beginning the process.
 In addition, you may not have the chance for an open adoption if you adopt internationally, and you may have limited access to your child’s medical and family history.